 If you have more questions or would like to see if shock wave treatment is right for your pet, please call our office at (541) 313-3352.

 The hardest part of owning a pet, is often the “goodbye”.
 We are here to help make that difficult decision as peaceful and stress free as possible.
 Allowing you to be present during the process, with as much time as you need to prepare and spend with your pet.
+When you are visiting our clinic, please be respectful of when our candle is lit to be courteous of those saying goodbye to their loved ones.

 If you are struggling with knowing when it is time to say goodbye to your loyal friend, know you are not alone.

 We encourage you to download the GREY MUZZLE app on your smartphone.
 This app allows you to track your pets good, bad, and neutral days.
+West Coast also offers many services we are happy to share and help you explore when it comes down to tracking quality of life.

 Having a visual of your pet’s behavior on a weekly and monthly basis can help you make the best decision for you and your beloved pet.